Table of Contents

 Cash Value / Cash Surrender Value

-Whole life insurance policies accumulate a cash value over time.
+Permanent insurance policies, meaning they provide coverage for the entirety of one’s life, accumulate a cash value over time.
 Policyholders are able to borrow against the cash value of their policy or they can terminate their policy and collect the cash surrender value.
 When a life insurance policy is terminated, it is referred to as cash surrender value, as the policyholder receives the cash value minus any applicable surrender (cancellation) fees.

 Face Value / Death Benefit